Lynx Red Line

-The I-77 Bus Rapid Transit is a proposed bus rapid transit (BRT) service, connecting the towns northern Mecklenburg and southern Iredell counties to Uptown Charlotte, North Carolina.
-The BRT replaces the previously planned commuter rail service, the Lynx Red Line, that was routed along the existing Norfolk Southern O-Line right-of-way.
-However, several issues had arisen that included ineligibility for federal funding and Norfolk Southern refusal to allow access to its right-of-way.
-In 2019, after a reevaluation of the entire corridor, the Charlotte Area Transit System (CATS) decided to move forward with BRT and shelve the commuter rail; which had been met with frustration by various city leaders and residents impacted by it.
+The Lynx Red Line is a proposed commuter rail service, connecting the towns in northern Mecklenburg and southern Iredell counties to Uptown Charlotte, North Carolina.
+In 2019, after a reevaluation of the entire corridor, the Charlotte Area Transit System (CATS) decided to move forward with BRT and shelve the commuter rail, the decision of which was met with frustration by various city leaders and impacted residents.

 Since February 3, 2020, MetroRAPID, a rebranding and overhauling of four existing express bus routes, has been setup to utilize the I-77 express lanes, which were completed in 2019.
+The line was projected to begin operations in 2029, but the city of Charlotte remained interested in a commuter rail option along a section of the Norfolk Southern O Line.

-The Bus Rapid Transit service is projected to begin operations in 2029.
+In August 2024, the city announced that they reached an agreement to purchase 22 miles of Norfolk Southern right-of-way and land near the future Charlotte Gateway Station for $91 million, pending approvals.

 History

-Commuter Rail
+Commuter rail

 The Red Line was a planned ten station commuter rail that was to connect between Mount Mourne in southern Iredell County and the proposed Gateway Station in Uptown Charlotte.
 It would primarily serve the towns of Huntersville, Cornelius, and Davidson in northern Mecklenburg County.